End the Global Gag Rule

 The US is the largest government donor of healthcare funding worldwide.
 Every year, it provides tens of billions of funding to health and humanitarian causes around the world.
 That means that thousands of organizations and millions of people rely on US funding to provide and access essential healthcare.
 Because of the Global Gag Rule, many of them lost access to care they depended on.

-The policy was at its strictest under the Trump administration.
+The policy has been at its strictest under the Trump administration.
 Previously the Global Gag Rule specifically restricted US family planning funds, worth approximately $575 million.
 But in 2017, Trump expanded the policy to extend restrictions to an estimated $8.8 billion in US global health assistance.
 This included family planning, HIV/AIDS and STD testing.
 The dramatic expansion undermined progress in improving healthcare around the world.
 It especially harmed women and girls in low- and middle-income countries, who depend on NGOs for healthcare.

-Since 1984, the policy has been imposed and repealed seven times.
+Since 1984, the policy has been imposed and repealed eight times.
 That’s nearly four decades of women gaining access to healthcare, only to see it taken away with the next election.
 Real women’s health is being used as a political football.

 What are the effects of the Global Gag Rule?